-I was tired of this and I googled the number above and found that this guy or person is scammer.
+I was tired of this and I googled the number above and found that this guy or person is a scammer.
 So I picked up the phone and called 911.
-I know that there is no reason to panic but I wanted to let them know that I just became aware of this and I do not commit anything illegal.
+I know that there is no reason to panic but I wanted to let them know that I just became aware of this and not to commit any illegal action.

 The police knew about this scam, so they stored my information and they told me to refund the person and do not do business with them anymore.
 And if they ever threaten your life or safety, call on us!

 And then I texted him that I will not accept any credit card payments.
 And and I only accept cash, check, direct deposit when they’re available in the bank account.

 And he never got back to me again!